 Overview of District of Columbia Taxes

-Washington, D.C. has the sixth-highest tax rate in the country.
-The nation’s capital has a progressive income tax rate with six tax brackets ranging from 4% to 8.95%.
-Income tax brackets are the same regardless of marital status.
+Washington, D.C. has relatively high income tax rates on a nationwide scale.
+The U.S. capital has a progressive income tax rate with six tax brackets ranging from 4.00% to 8.95%.
+Income tax brackets are the same regardless of filing status.